 Key Stage 3 (Years 7-9)

 We follow the National Curriculum, covering the areas of Number, Algebra, Shape and Space, Statistics and Probability.
-In Years 7-9, pupils currently have approximately 2 hours and 45 minutes of teaching time per week.
 Pupils are expected to consolidate their work in class by completing regular homework.
 All pupils are issued with a text book and exercise books.
 Teaching is also supplemented with worksheets, computer work, group work and investigative tasks.

 During KS3, pupils are formally tested three times during the year (once per term) and results are closely monitored.
 Performance in these tests helps to determine placement of pupils into appropriate teaching groups and to identify students who need additional support.